LANDIS-II-Foundation/Extension-Social-Climate-Fire/Supporting R Code/Mortality/readme.md

 This the code provides a simple example of how to assimilate feild and remote sensing data to create inputs for the Scrpple mortality model.
 Please raise an issue on this github page if you have corrections or questions.
 No warranty on parameters.
-This is only to serve as a educational tool
+This is only to serve as an educational tool

 ZJ Robbins 2021 \#\#\#\#\#\#\#\#\#\#\#\#\#\#